Series: Black Books

 - Alliterative Name: Bernard Black.

 - Aluminium Christmas Trees: The Little Book of Calm is a real book, and the tips Manny quotes from it are all in there too.
+(In the DVD Commentary, it's noted that it isn't as little as Manny's copy, which was made as a prop.)

 - Ambulance Chaser: Bernard agrees to be Fran's lawyer in order to threaten her next door neighbour with legal action, but with typical lawyer scruples and morals, he ends up falling in love with the neighbour instead and casually deriding Fran as "a mad bitch".